ryandotsmith/qed/time-cards.md

 # Timecards

 The timecard highlights how time is allocated across your app's HTTP requests.
-Using this information, you can quickly determine if you app is correctly provisioned or if your app's performance is degrading customer experience.
+Using this information, you can quickly determine if you app is correctly provisioned and/or if your app's performance is degrading customer experience.

 There are 3 stages of an HTTP request on Heroku: